-On my podcast today is two-time world champion steer wrestler, Hunter Cure.
-Hunter competes on the Professional Rodeo Cowboys Association (PRCA) level.
+Hunter Cure is my guest on today’s podcast.
+Hunter is a two-time world champion steer wrestler and competes on the Professional Rodeo Cowboys Association (PRCA) level.
 Hunter shares the good and bad of traveling 6+ months a year with no guarantee of income while being a devoted husband and father at home in Texas.

 “The humbling nature of moving up a level”